LottoDao2020/chainlink-hack/README.md

 Project taglines:

-1. What's LottoDao?
+1. What's LottoDAO?

-LottoDao is a decentralized lottery application based on the Ethereum blockchain and synchronized with Australian major lottery platforms.
+LottoDAO is a decentralised lottery application based on the Ethereum blockchain and synchronised with Global major lottery platforms.

-2. What's the difference between LottoDao and other lottery platforms?
+2. What's the difference between LottoDAO and other lottery platforms?

-LottoDao uses blockchain and Chainlink, the pivotal data is base on smart contracts, which is safe and won't be intefered by any third party.
+LottoDAO uses blockchain and Chainlink, the pivotal data is base on smart contracts, which is safe and won't be interfered by any third party.

-3. What's the main advantage of LottoDao?
+3. What's the main advantage of LottoDAO?

-With the advantage of utilizing blockchain, LottoDao is more independent, as well as autonomous; also it allows lottery participants to purchase lotto entries in a secure way and makes the lottery transparent.
+With the advantage of utilising blockchain, LottoDAO is bringing off-chain data into on-chain.
+And it is more independent, as well as autonomous; also it allows lottery participants to purchase lotto entries in a secure way and makes the lottery transparent.

+## Inspiration
+It was inspired by other lottery game

+## What it does
+We want to enhance lottery game with off-chain lottery information such as rules.

+## How I built it
+We built it with Solidity to create smart contract.
+Frontend running vue.js

+## Challenges I ran into
+- Using Chainlink to get off-chain data to on-chain
+- Using Chainlink to with alarm job and getting VRF random number

+## Accomplishments that I'm proud of
+It's an on-chain lottery game with off-chain game information but secured by blockchain with transparent and non-changeable.

+## What I learned
+Solidity, Chainlink, Vuejs

+## What's next for Lottery DAO
+get traction and feedback from users.